bubbletroubles/PowerStig/Home.md

 These scenarios allow each customer to start with a full STIG audit of each server to identify any deviations from the baseline.
 Each non-compliant setting on each server, can then be reviewed to ensure it is authorized and properly documented per STIG and local policy.
 If a deviation is authorized, it can be added to that node's configuration so that it is fully documented and tagged for future discovery/reporting/inspections.

-For information on how to get started with PowerSTIG in your environment, please see [here][GettingStarted].

 ## STIG Readiness